finch-tensor/Finch.jl/docs/src/docs/internals/parallel.md

 Each of these operations begins with a `_send` variant on one task, and finishes with a `_recv` variant on the recieving task.

+All transfers are accomplished with the functions `transfer` and `virtual_transfer`, with different `style` objects signaling the type of transfer.

 ```@docs
 bcast
 bcast_send